A real-time transit guide for autistic adults.

 By providing autistic adults reassurance before and during their transit ride through the use of location-based and contextual guides, this user group will have the confidence to ride independently to their destination.

 Calling for Help

-After successfully arriving at their destination, autistic adults can share their experience by commenting on guidebooks and submitting posts, growing as a community contributor.
+After successfully arriving at their destination, users can share their experience by commenting on guidebooks and submitting posts, growing as a community contributor.